anansaleh/laravel-api-auth/README.md

 This will install all dependencies for laravel

 2- Vue js Installation
-run the following composer command to install Laravel
+run the following composer command to node models and vue js
 ```
     npm install
 ```